geofffranks/spruce/README.md

 $ spruce merge assets/examples/example.yml assets/examples/example2.yml
 othertop: you can add new top level keys too
 top:
-  1: 430
-  2: this starts as a string
-  "1": You can change types too
+  1: You can change types too
-  "2":
+  2:
     even: drastically
     to: from scalars to maps/lists
   array1: